European-Unified-ID/EUID-docs/api/v1/endpoints/post-identity-map.md

 # POST /identity/map

 Map multiple email addresses or email address hashes to their EUIDs and salt bucket IDs.
-This endpoint is intended for use by [Advertisers/Data Providers](../guides/advertiser-dataprovider-guide.md).
+This endpoint is intended for use by [Advertisers and Data Providers](../guides/advertiser-dataprovider-guide.md).

 Here's what you need to know:
 - The maximum request size is 1MB.